-Heather M. Snyder, Ph.D., is the senior director of Medical and Scientific Operations at the Alzheimer’s Association.
-Dr. Snyder oversees Association initiatives that accelerate innovative Alzheimer’s research and provide opportunities for the global dementia community to connect and collaborate.
+Heather M. Snyder, Ph.D., is vice president, Medical & Scientific Relations at the Alzheimer’s Association.
+In this role, she oversees Association funding initiatives that accelerate innovative Alzheimer’s and dementia research and provides opportunities for the global dementia community to connect and collaborate.

-Dr. Snyder leads the Association’s International Research Grant Program, the vehicle through which the Association funds promising investigations that advance understanding of Alzheimer's and move the field toward solutions for the global Alzheimer's crisis.
+Dr. Snyder leads the Association’s International Research Grant Program and other strategic funding initiatives that accelerate promising investigations into our understanding of Alzheimer's and dementia.
 As the world’s largest nonprofit funder of Alzheimer's research, the Association is currently investing more than $360 million in over 1,000 active best-of-field projects in 53 countries, spanning six continents.

-Dr. Snyder received her Ph.D. in molecular biology from Loyola University Chicago Stritch School of Medicine and completed her postdoctoral fellowship in the neurobiology program at Children’s Memorial Research Center, affiliated with Northwestern University.
-She earned her bachelor's degree in biology and religious studies from the University of Virginia.
+She holds a Ph.D. in molecular biology from Loyola University Chicago Stritch School of Medicine and a bachelor's degree in biology and religious studies from the University of Virginia.